Members of the University of Ottawa's senior management.

-Dr. Rob Beanlands is deputy director general at the University of Ottawa Heart Institute.
+Dr. Rob Beanlands is president and chief executive officer of the University of Ottawa Heart Institute.
 He graduated with a gold medal and received his MD degree (magna cum laude) from the University of Ottawa (uOttawa) in 1983.
 He is a cardiologist, clinician-scientist and an international leader in cardiovascular imaging, acknowledged as one of the top five cardiovascular imaging clinician-scientists in his field worldwide.
 He is the founding director of the Heart Institute’s National Cardiac PET Centre, the first positron emission tomography facility in Canada dedicated to cardiovascular disease.

 He has been a career investigator supported by the Heart and Stroke Foundation of Canada and a distinguished chair in cardiovascular imaging research at uOttawa.
 His research on the heart’s metabolism, flow, inflammation and cellular function has led to pioneering translational work that has impacted the understanding of disease mechanisms, advances in patient care, health policy and clinical practice.
 He has led several multi-centre imaging research initiatives, including PARR2, IMAGE-HF, CAIN, CADENCE, CHASM, MARINER and others.
 He has more than 400 peer reviewed publications.
 He has served on several committees and advisory boards for government and professional organizations impacting healthcare policies and practice guidelines.
 He is an associate editor for the Canadian Journal of Cardiology and a senior advisory editor for the Journal of Nuclear Cardiology.
 He is a professor in the Division of Cardiology (Department of Medicine), with cross appointments to the Department of Radiology and Department of Cellular and Molecular Medicine in the Faculty of Medicine at the University of Ottawa.
 Dr. Beanlands is a past president of the American Society of Nuclear Cardiology, and past Ontario governor for the American College of Cardiology.
 He was a previous scientific program chair and then annual meeting chair for the Canadian Cardiovascular Society, and was a past chair of the Heart and Stroke scientific review committee.
 Recent awards include the Queen Elizabeth II Diamond Jubilee medal for contribution to Canada (2012), the Society of Nuclear Medicine and Molecular Imaging Hermann Blumgart Award for research achievement (2013), the Canadian Cardiovascular Society (CCS) Research Achievement Award (2015) and Lifetime Achievement Award (2022), and the CIHR-ICRH/CCS Distinguished Lecturer Award in Cardiovascular Sciences (2019).
 In 2023, he delivered the Mario Verani Lectureship for the American Society of Nuclear Cardiology and received the prestigious Margolese National Heart Disorders Prize.